-Whether you’re evaluating the possibility of switching to third-party support, or you’ve only just heard about it, chances are that at some point, you’ll hear something along the lines of:
+Whether you’re evaluating the possibility of switching to third-party support or you’ve only just heard about it, chances are that at some point, you’ll hear something like:

 “Third-party support?
 Isn’t that supposed to be illegal?”

-It’s a common belief, and one which can prove to be a potential problem for certain members of your organisation, especially when you are trying to build a business case to switch from the vendor to an alternative support provider.
+It’s a common myth, and one which can prove to be a potential problem for certain members of your organisation.
+This is especially true when you are trying to build a business case to switch from the vendor to an alternative support provider.

-Some people think it is because the whole industry sounds ‘too good to be true’, worrying that a minimum saving of 50% must come at the expense of support quality – but this isn’t true, and is quickly dispelled as a myth as soon as you compare service offerings and SLAs.
+Some people think it is because the whole industry sounds too good to be true, worrying that a minimum saving of 50% must come at the expense of support quality.
+But this isn’t true, and it’s quickly dispelled as soon as you compare support contracts and SLAs.

 So, why do people question whether third-party support is legal?
-What put the doubt in their mind?
+What put the doubt in their minds?

-The main reason behind this myth, that “third-party support isn’t legal” likely stems from a lengthy court case, between Oracle and USA-based third-party support provider, Rimini Street.
+The main reason behind this myth likely stems from a lengthy court case, between Oracle and USA-based third-party support provider Rimini Street.
 It’s common knowledge by now, especially given that the dispute resurfaces every few years when one side decides to appeal the charges against them.

 Here’s the condensed version:

-- Rimini Street were using their customer’s logins to access Oracle technical support sites, to then download software and support materials.
-Rimini Street also used this to develop their own fixes and patches and were creating copies of software to provide cheaper support.
+- Rimini Street was using its customer’s logins to access Oracle technical support sites and download software and support materials.
+Rimini Street also used this to develop its own fixes and patches and was creating copies of software to provide cheaper support.

-- Oracle sued on the grounds of copyright infringement, and following a trial in 2015, they won the lawsuit.
-Rimini Street had to pay millions in settlement, and were served a permanent injunction, preventing them from any additional illegal acts of copyright infringement and computer fraud.
+- Oracle sued on the grounds of copyright infringement, and following a trial in 2015, Oracle won the lawsuit.
+Rimini Street had to pay millions in settlement, and was served a permanent injunction, preventing the company from any additional illegal acts of copyright infringement and computer fraud.

-- So began a four-year-long series of appeals and retrials, during which Rimini Street tried to reduce the charges against them (to varying success).
-But no matter how often the charges were changed, the one factor which remained in place was the injunction against them.
+- So began a four-year-long series of appeals and retrials, during which Rimini Street tried to reduce the charges against it (to varying success).
+But no matter how often the charges were changed, the one factor that remained in place was the injunction against Rimini Street.

-In summary, Rimini Street’s business practices at the time were illegal, and they have since announced that they no longer engage with the same conduct.
+In summary, Rimini Street’s business practices at the time were illegal, and it has since announced that it no longer engages with the same conduct.
 It is this case though that has cast a shadow over the industry and put doubt in the minds of many around the legality of third-party support.

-So, now you know that we follow legal practices in supplying support, the next thing you need to be aware of is whether YOU can legally switch support providers based on your licence agreement.
+Now you know that we follow legal practices in supplying support, you need to know whether YOU can legally switch support providers.
+It all depends on your licence agreement.

-You make an up-front payment to get as many licenses as you need, for a specified set of Oracle products, across a fixed period.
-(Typically, three years.)
-Then, you pay for their support on top.
+You make an upfront payment to get as many licences as you need for a specified set of Oracle products across a fixed period (typically, three years).
+Then, you pay for its support on top.

 You also own the software, which means you get to choose how you want to use it and customise it.
-You can even sell it on, if you want to, on the third-party market.
+You can even sell it on the third-party market.

-If your organisation has access to Oracle products via a ULA, then part of the agreement’s rules is you must be on the vendor’s support.
+If your organisation has access to Oracle products via a ULA, part of the agreement is that you must be on the vendor’s support.
 You cannot use a third-party support provider.

 What if you are stuck on a ULA but want to move to third-party support?

-To any customers currently on ULAs, who may currently be reconsidering, it is possible to switch licence types to in-perpetuity.
+To any customers currently on ULAs who may currently be reconsidering, it is possible to switch licence types.
 You can either:

 1. Buy your way out

-There is a ‘certification’ process at the end of your term, where you can certify what products you’re using, and agree a figure to leave the ULA.
-Oracle will try to say that you don’t fully understand what you need and suggest a new ULA for you.
+There is a certification process at the end of your term, where you can certify what products you’re using and agree a figure to leave the ULA.
+Oracle will try to say that you don’t fully understand what you need, and suggest a new ULA.
 Be careful, however, as here the cycle of paying too much for what you are using can potentially continue.

 2. Not renew at the end of the term